 Zip Code: 37203

 Downtown Nashville is not good for families, but is great for people who are new to Nashville and want to experience what Nashville is known for.
 If you have already experienced Nashville, either as a local or a passionate tourist, you may want to opt for living in another area so you can choose when to experience the Nashvegas energy.
 Downtown Nashville has well over sixty bars and restaurants varying from local hotspots to national chains.
 Shopping in Downtown Nashville consists mainly of boot shops, western wear, souvenirs, and music stores.
 As for living in Downtown Nashville, there are mainly highrises and apartment buildings.
 Downtown Nashville has an Art District on Fifth Avenue, which expands annually.
-Also, the brand new Convention Center currently under construction is sure to bring new people, events and opportunities to downtown.
+Also, the brand new Music City Center is bringing new people, events and opportunities to downtown.

 Zip Codes: 37201